 “Re-condenser” means heat exchangers that cool compressed boil-off gas to a temperature that will condense natural gas to a liquid.

-“Refiner” means, for purposes of this article, an individual entity or a corporate-wide entity that delivers transportation fuels to end users in California that were produced by petroleum refineries owned by that entity or a subsidiary of that entity.
+“Refiner” means, for purposes of this article, an individual entity or a corporate-wide entity that delivers transportation fuels to end users in California that were produced by petroleum refineries or biorefineries owned by that entity or a subsidiary of that entity.

-“Refinery fuel gas” or “still gas” means gas generated at a petroleum refinery or any gas generated by a refinery process unit, and that is combusted separately or in any combination with any type of gas or used as a chemical feedstock.
+“Refinery fuel gas” or “still gas” means gas generated at a refinery or by a refinery process unit that is combusted separately or in any combination with any type of gas or used as a chemical feedstock.

 “Reformulated Gasoline Blendstock for Oxygenate Blending” or “RBOB” has the same meaning as defined in title 13 of the California Code of Regulations, section 2260(a).